KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com.cloud-interfaces/content/kolibri-ecosystem/kolibri-desktop-roadmap.md

 #### Description

 With this version we introduce the compatibility of [KELLER remote transmission units](https://keller-druck.com/en/products/wireless-solutions).
-KOLIBRI Desktop can read the measurements from ADT1, ARC1 and GSM-1 & GSM-2 devices.
+PressureSuite Desktop can read the measurements from ADT1, ARC1 and GSM-1 & GSM-2 devices.

 #### Features and Enhancements

-- **[General]**: New devices supported by KOLIBRI Desktop: ADT1, ARC1, GSM-1, GSM-2.
+- **[General]**: New devices supported by PressureSuite Desktop: ADT1, ARC1, GSM-1, GSM-2.
 Measurements can be read out but it can not be configured.
 For a configuration of the remote transmission units it is necessary to use the ["GsmSetup"-tool](https://keller-druck.com/en/downloads?id=nBhPS8HkSDJkB6azedxsAB#results).
-- **[General]**: Connected KELLER devices that are not supported by KOLIBRI Desktop will now show up as "not supported KELLER device"
+- **[General]**: Connected KELLER devices that are not supported by PressureSuite Desktop will now show up as "not supported KELLER device"
-- **[Tools]**: Added the import function for Logger 5 and KOLIBRI JSON files
+- **[Tools]**: Added the import function for Logger 5 and PressureSuite JSON files

 #### Bug fixes